-How how long does it take to sharpen?
+How long does it take to sharpen?

 It all depends on the condition of your blade.
-The easiest is to work for 2 minutes then test the edge.
+The easiest is to work for two minutes then test the edge.
 If it feels sharp, stop, otherwise you’re just removing more precious blade material for no benefit.
 We recommend cutting some food, particularly tomato, as a good real-world test.
 Do not use finger feel unless experienced!
 If edge isn’t sharp, continue the process and test every few minutes.
 If the fine stone really isn’t working, switch to the coarse stone to create new secondary bevels, repeating sharpening process until edge feels sharp, then switch back to the fine stone to finish off the tiny primary bevel.

 Do I need both the fine and coarse stone?